onthebusiness/harelang.org/content/blog/2023-08-28-Scaling-the-community.md

 community is professionalism: the working spaces are kept on-topic and professional in tone, though they don't enforce any kind of overt formality.
-However, the community is also a fun place to be and many friendships have formed here -- that's something to be encouraged!
+However, the community is also a fun place to be and many friendships have formed here &mdash; that's something to be encouraged!

-We noticed a few groups of Hare contributors forming friendships and taking their social activities outside of the Hare spaces -- respecting the on-topic rules and professional attitude of these spaces.
+We noticed a few groups of Hare contributors forming friendships and taking their social activities outside of the Hare spaces &mdash; respecting the on-topic rules and professional attitude of these spaces.
 But, if you get a group of excited Hare contributors in a room they're eventually going to talk about Hare, and this started leading to cases where a few Hare contributors would talk outside of the Hare community about their ideas, form a consensus in their insular group, then get put out when this consensus does not translate to the broader community.

 To improve matters, we have established the #hare-soc IRC channel as a lighter social space for the Hare community on the Libera Chat IRC network, where we